jay-johnson/spylunking/docs/source/api_reference.rst

 Using Multiprocesing to Publish to Splunk
 -----------------------------------------

-The Splunk Publisher handles sending logs to the configured Splunk server.
-It was originally inspired from https://github.com/zach-taylor/splunk_handler but this one uses multiiprocessing instead of threads.
-This approach will not work in Celery tasks.
+Here is the code for the Splunk Publisher that uses a multiprocessing to send logs to the configured Splunk server.

 .. automodule:: spylunking.mp_splunk_publisher
    :members: MPSplunkPublisher